 As previously noted, the partial or single-factor productivity formula is limited as a wholesome measure of productivity.

-The multi-factor productivity formula helps managers to measure the productivity of various departments across a company.
+The multi-factor productivity formula helps managers measure the productivity of various departments across a company.

-With this formula, productivity is measured by comparing output to a various inputs necessary for production.
-This includes ratios of units produced to materials, labor and capital.
+With this formula, productivity is measured by comparing output to various inputs necessary for production.
+This includes ratios of units produced to materials, labor, and capital.

-For example, switching one variable for another i.e. labour for capital, could produce a significantly different productivity figure.
+For example, switching one variable for another, i.e. labor for capital, could produce a significantly different productivity figure.
 A more efficient measure of productivity should take into account the different substitutes for input and output and accurately represent how they affect company productivity.

 Whereas the partial factor productivity formula uses one single input, the multi-factor productivity formula is the ratio of total outputs to a subset of inputs.
 For example, an equation could measure the ratio of output to labor, materials, and capital.
 This method is a more comprehensive measure than partial factor productivity, but it’s also harder to calculate.

-For example, imagine a car manufacturing company which purchases advanced machine equipment to increase its production.
-Assuming this equipment enables the company to reduce the number of employees and costs 40% more than a standard machine cost, output will remain the same.
+For example, imagine a car manufacturing company that purchases advanced machine equipment to increase its production.
+Assuming this equipment enables the company to reduce the number of employees and costs 40% more than a standard machine, output will remain the same.

 But since the number of employees has reduced, the labor and capital productivity of the company will increase.
 And there will be a decline by 40% in material productivity since output is constant and purchased material has increased.